At three months of age, Golden Retriever puppies get a little more confident, mischievous, and, of course, bigger!

 Let me know down in the comments!

-If you want more help raising your Golden Retriever puppy, then check out the Golden Retriever Puppy Handbook!
+And if you want more help raising your Golden Retriever puppy, then check out the Golden Retriever Puppy Handbook!

 - The Complete Guide To Raising A Golden Retriever Puppy